A Green Approach To Mental Wellbeing

-People are changing their lives step by step, doing useful work in supportive company, surrounded by nature at the Muddy Fork garden.
+People are changing their lives step by step, doing useful work with supportive company, surrounded by nature at the Muddy Fork garden.
+We have witnessed,

 Seeing people change keeps us working to help it happen.

 We are currently experiencing an outage with our PayPal service which is having a knock on effect on our donation platform.
 Currently donations are not possible by our website or TotalGiving (our

 donation platform) but we hope to try and have this resolved as soon as possible, we will confirm once normal operation has resumed.